 In the second article McPherson provides a concise summary of his concern about catastrophic climate destabilization.
 I don't dispute the facts supporting his concern that climate destabilization is going to result in the extinction of humans--indeed, I agree.
 What I see as a major flaw in his argument is that he attributes the cause of the profligate use of fossil fuels and other environmental disasters to industrial civilization or simply civilization.
 The core meaning of the word civilization is human knowledge about the world in which we live.
 McPherson argues that if we had not entered the civilization phase of our existence, we humans would be just fine.
 If we had remained stupid and only able to survive tenuously in rather primitive circumstances, we would be alright today.

 Both of these highly educated people abort any reasonable effort to go beyond these rather superficial analyses to find real causes of the problems they are addressing.
-Both argue what looks like a more sophisticated version of the biblical "original sin", specifically the sin of disobedience in consuming from the tree of knowledge.
+Both argue what looks like a more sophisticated version of the biblical "original sin", specifically the sin of disobedience by learning from the tree of knowledge.

 Anthropological knowledge has revealed that although the difficulties seem to have paralleled the rise of civilizations, they more specifically had to do with the rise of class-based societies in which a ruling (or more powerful) class of people appropriated disproportionately more of the wealth of societies.
 Such classes originally were created through violence of the stronger over the weaker, but soon ideologies (including religions) rationalized and justified such class structured societies so that people soon passively accepted social injustice and inequality.
 This caused problems expressed in article number one.
 The second problems that McPherson addressed came later with the rise of industrialism in the class structured (capitalist) societies with the discoveries in technology related to cheap and abundant fossil fuels.